MadGhorban/First-respo-1/README.md

-### My first repository is awesome!
+### first repository

- Hello I am [Mohammad Ghorban] and here it's my first GitHub repository.
+>Hello I am [Mohammad Ghorban] and here it's my first GitHub repository.

-If you see this file on my project, it's because I'm learning Git.
+>If you see this file on my project, it's because I'm learning Git.

-My mood:

-> [I'm a very curious person about everythings]
+>My mood: [I'm a very curious person about everythings]

-My favourite color:

-> [black and white]
+>My favourite color: [black and white]

-You can reach me in:
+>You can reach me in: [Here]

-> [Here]

-Thank you so much for reading! ☺
+>Thank you so much for reading! ☺